-The term “Software Development Life Cycle” is used frequently in discussions about the scope of a software development project.
+The term “Software Development Life Cycle” is frequently used in discussions about the scope of a software development project.
 Simply put, it is a process employed during designing, developing, and testing software to ensure the end product is of the highest possible quality.

 Here’s a quick read introducing our readers to the finer nuances of the software development life cycle.

-What is SDLC?
+What Is SDLC?

 Importance of the Software Development Life Cycle